ruthenian8/dff-cookiecutter/README.md

 # Dialog Flow Addon Template

-**Dialog Flow Addon Template** provides template for add-on python modules for [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_framework), a minimalistic open-source bot engine.
+**Dialog Flow Addon Template** provides template for add-on python modules for [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_framework), a free and open-source software stack for creating chatbots, released under the terms of Apache License 2.0.

 Use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to generate add-on repository from the template that include all the necessary features, like makefile commands, test, github actions and automatized documentation.